- Co-op student record

 Your record is the first page of your application package.
 When applying for your first work term, your Co-op Student Record will not be included in your application package.

-You’re responsible for the creation of your résumé and loading it into JobMine.
-You can store up to 3 different résumés in the system, and change them at any time, allowing you to submit a customized résumé for each job you apply for.
+You’re responsible for the creation of your résumé and loading it into WaterlooWorks.
+You can submit a customized résumé for each job you apply for.

-- The first résumé shown on JobMine is your default version.
+- You can set a default résumé in WaterlooWorks.
 Ensure it isn’t targeted to a specific employer since it may be used to apply to various employers.

-- Technical support for uploading résumés to JobMine can be found on the JobMine student help pages.
+- Technical support for uploading résumés to WaterlooWorks can be found on the WaterlooWorks student help pages.

 - For résumé writing resources, please visit the résumé how-to guide.

 Including your grades with an application package may be mandatory or optional (the 'Application Information' section of the job description in WaterlooWorks will list the required documents).

-- If grades are optional and you apply, you can select on the Create Application page whether to include your grades.
+- If grades are optional and you apply, you can select whether to include your grades.